RedisGears/RedisGears/README.md

 "hello_world"
 ```

-Notice that [`TFCALL`](docs/commands.md#rgfcal) command arguments is very close to Redis [`FCALL`](https://redis.io/commands/fcall/) command, the only difference is that on Triggers and Functions the command also gets the library name.
-The `0` represent the number of keys that will follow (which in our case is `0`).
+Notice that [`TFCALL`](docs/commands.md#rgfcal) command arguments are very close to Redis [`FCALL`](https://redis.io/commands/fcall/) command, the only difference is that on Triggers and Functions, the command also gets the library name.
+The `0` represents the number of keys that will follow (which in our case is `0`).

 ### Calling Redis Commands Inside Triggers and Functions

 It is possible to call Redis commands inside Triggers and Functions.
-The function gets as first argument a client object that allows interaction with Redis using `call` function.
-The following example executes a simple `PING` command and return the result:
+The function gets as the first argument a client object that allows interaction with Redis using the `call` function.
+The following example executes a simple `PING` command and returns the result:

 ```js
 #!js name=lib api_version=1.0